soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyItemPerkEntryDefinition.md

 ## Properties
 Name | Type | Description
 ---- | ---- | -----------
-requirementDisplayString | string | If this perk is not active, this is the string to show for whyit's not providing its benefits. perkHash | [[Destiny.Definitions.DestinySandboxPerkDefinition|Destiny-Definitions-DestinySandboxPerkDefinition]]:integer:uint32 | A hash identifier for the DestinySandboxPerkDefinition being provided on the item.
+requirementDisplayString | string | If this perk is not active, this is the string to show for why it's not providing its benefits. perkHash | [[Destiny.Definitions.DestinySandboxPerkDefinition|Destiny-Definitions-DestinySandboxPerkDefinition]]:integer:uint32 | A hash identifier for the DestinySandboxPerkDefinition being provided on the item.

 ## Example